DasDigitaleMomentum/searxNcrawl/README.md

 | `SEARXNG_URL` | `http://localhost:8888` | SearXNG instance URL |
 | `SEARXNG_USERNAME` | (none) | Optional basic auth username |
 | `SEARXNG_PASSWORD` | (none) | Optional basic auth password |

+#### SearXNG Instance Requirements

+[SearXNG](https://github.com/searxng/searxng) is a privacy-respecting metasearch engine that aggregates results from multiple search engines without tracking users.
+To use the search functionality of searxNcrawl, you need access to a SearXNG instance with:

+- **JSON output format enabled** – The instance must have JSON format enabled in its configuration (this is typically set in `settings.yml` under `search.formats`).
+- **Network accessibility** – The instance must be reachable from where you run searxNcrawl.

+You can either self-host a SearXNG instance or use a public one.
+For reliable results, self-hosting is recommended as public instances may have rate limits or restricted API access.

 #### Configuration File Search Order